G-6-9.7 Review and Support Committee: Course Review (RSC)

 Standing

-Committee members must request themselves recuse from RSC review of programs or sets of courses in their departments.
+Voting committee members must recuse themselves from RSC review of programs or sets of courses in their departments.
+In such cases, a faculty substitute will assume their duties.

 5. Continue to monitor progress of all programs "at risk."